kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - VPC can span multiple AZs in a single Region.
 - Main reason to create a VPC (and not use default) is granular security controls, such as public and private subnets.
 - Connecting VPC to a Datacenter
-  - Virtual Private Gateway: custom connection point (on VPC) for your datacenter
+  - **Virtual Private Gateway**: custom connection point (on VPC) for your datacenter
-  - VPN Connection: secure tunnel from datacenter to VPC.
+  - **VPN Connection**: secure tunnel from datacenter to VPC.
-  - Customer Gateway: a physical device or software that sits on datacenter side of connection.
+  - **Customer Gateway**: a physical device or software that sits on datacenter side of connection.
+  - When connecting a VPN between AWS and a third party site, the Customer Gateway is created within AWS, but it contains information about the third party site e.g. the external IP address and type of routing.
+The Virtual Private Gateway has the information regarding the AWS side of the VPN and connects a specified VPC to the VPN.
+- There are a number of ways to set up a VPN.
+AWS have a standard solution that makes use of a VPC with a private subnet, Hardware VPN Access, a VPG, and an on-premise Customer Gateway.
 - Peering Connection: VPCs can talk to each other if connected from both sides.
 Must be within the same region.
 Peer connections are 1-to-1; no transitive peering (daisy chaining).
   - VPCs with overlapping CIDRs cannot be peered.
 - **Tenancy**: VPC can be created on (1) Default; or (2) Dedicated hardware.
 Performance and cost are both higher on dedicated.
+  - Once a VPC is set to Dedicated hosting, it can be changed back to default hosting via the CLI, SDK or API.
+Note that this will not change hosting settings for existing instances, only future ones.
+Existing instances can be changed via CLI, SDK or API but need to be in a stopped state to do so
 - Private IP Addresses
   - Not accessible from regular internet; only from within the VPC.
   - Instances on VPC are automatically assigned a Private IP.
 - Public IP Addresses
   - Required to access an instance from the general internet.
   - Assigned to an instance from AWS's pool of public IPs.
 When an instance is terminated and restarted, the public IP is returned to the pool and a new one is chosen.
+  - Elastic IP Address (EIP)
+    - An Elastic IP address is a static IPv4 address designed for dynamic cloud computing.
+By using an Elastic IP address, you can mask the failure of an instance or software by rapidly remapping the address to another instance in your account.
+An Elastic IP address is allocated to your AWS account, and is yours until you release it.
+    - An Elastic IP address is a public IPv4 address, which is reachable from the internet.
+If your instance does not have a public IPv4 address, you can associate an Elastic IP address with your instance to enable communication with the internet.
+For example, this allows you to connect to your instance from your local computer.
+    - AWS does not support Elastic IP addresses for IPv6 (as of Jan 2021).
     - In order to preserve a Public IP address across termination and restart, user must get an Elastic IP Address (persistent IP address assigned to user account).
 Charges apply if an EIP is allocated to an account but remains unattached to an instance.
-  - Associate the EIP with a VPC's NAT Gateway in order to
+- Security: Stateful vs Stateless
+  - **Security Groups are stateful**: This means any changes applied to an incoming rule will be automatically applied to the outgoing rule. e.g. If you allow an incoming port 80, the outgoing port 80 will be automatically opened.
+  - **Network ACLs are stateless**: This means any changes applied to an incoming rule will not be applied to the outgoing rule. e.g. If you allow an incoming port 80, you would also need to apply the rule for outgoing traffic.

 ### CIDR Block